SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-Here are some notable events in U.S. history that occurred on August 29:

-- **2005**: Hurricane Katrina struck New Orleans, Louisiana, causing devastating flood damage and leading to a massive humanitarian crisis.
+- **August 29, 1958**: Elvis Presley released the hit single "**Hound Dog**," which became one of the best-selling singles of all time.

-- **1966**: The Beatles performed their final concert before paying fans at Candlestick Park in San Francisco, California.
+- **August 29, 1966**: The Beatles performed their final concert at Candlestick Park in San Francisco, California.

-- **1949**: The Soviet Union conducted its first atomic bomb test, leading to the beginning of the nuclear arms race during the Cold War, significant enough
+- **August 29, 1997**: The first deliberations of the **Conway-Fraternal Conference on Crime Prevention** took place, aiming to develop strategies to address
 ### Positive Qoute
 ------
-"Believe in the magic of new beginnings! ✨🌱💖"
+“Embrace the glorious mess that you are! ✨💖 Every day is a new opportunity to shine. 🌟🌈”